 On October 20, 2020, the Company granted an aggregate of 300,000 RSUs to Board members with these RSUs vesting in eight equal quarterly installments commencing on February 1, 2021, provided the Board members remain directors of the Company.
 Effective October 2021, the vesting schedule was amended to a one-year vesting period.
-As of December 31, 2021, 150,000 RSUs had vested and were issued to the Board members.
+As of March 31, 2022, all these granted RSUs were vested and issued to the Board members.

 On January 30, 2021, the Company granted an aggregate of 17,000 RSUs to non-executive staff and contractors with these RSUs vesting after one year.
+As of March 31, 2022, all these granted RSUs were vested and issued.